(1) In this Act [and in any order or regulations made under this Act]—

 “capital requirements regulation” means Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012[, as it [forms part of retained EU law]];]

 [“central securities depository” [means a CSD or third-country CSD as defined in] Article 2(1) of the CSD regulation;]

-(a) in relation to a body corporate whose principal place
+(a) in relation to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.